tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 ## Normal consumption patterns and baselines

 The meters record consumption continuously.
-A residential meter in a typical Dutch home consumes 8-15 kWh per day in winter (heating load) and 3-8 kWh per day in summer.
+A residential meter in a typical Dutch home consumes 8-15 kWh per day in winter (shorter days and more lighting, plus a heat pump where fitted; Dutch homes mostly heat with gas) and 3-8 kWh per day in summer.
 An office building shows a sharp daytime peak (08:00-18:00) and minimal nighttime consumption.
 A supermarket shows steady baseline load (refrigeration, lighting) plus daily peaks around shopping hours.
 Industrial customers show load that correlates with production schedules.
 These patterns are consistent and repeatable year-over-year, with seasonal variation and day-of-week variation (weekday loads differ from weekend loads).

-Stedin's metering platform aggregates readings at multiple levels: individual meter, district, feeder, substation, and network-wide.
+The metering platform aggregates readings at multiple levels: individual meter, district, feeder, substation, and network-wide.
 The aggregated consumption shows the sum of all customer consumption downstream of a measurement point.
 A feeder's total consumption at 15:00 matches the sum of all meter readings downstream of that feeder.
 When consumption is compared across aggregation levels, the pyramid balances: the sum of all customers equals the sum